Arhznblaster/AmethystStore/README.md

 # External Data Server for Roblox

-Hey!
-This project is a Node.js server paired with a Roblox ModuleScript, letting you store and manage player data outside of Roblox.
-If you've ever wanted more flexibility or control over your game's data — like checking or tweaking it through a website — this could be the solution.
+Alright, so this is a Node.js server paired with a Roblox ModuleScript.
+It lets you store and mess with player data outside of Roblox itself.
+If you've ever wanted more control over your game's data — like checking it or tweaking it through a website — this could be what you're looking for.

 ## Quick notes:
-- You won't be given support if you fail to follow this tutorial and complain about why the code isn't working.
+- If you skip steps or don't follow the guide, and then come back here complaining that it doesn't work — that's on you.

 ---

-## Why Use This?
+## Why Bother With This?
-- **Simple Setup:** No complex steps here, just follow along and you'll be ready in no time.
+- **Easy Setup:** Nothing wild here.
+Follow the steps, and you'll be set.
-- **Secure:** AmethystStore uses API-keys to make sure nobody except you can access the DataStores.
+- **Secure:** Uses API keys, so not just anyone can mess with your data.
-- **Optimized:** Everything is asychronous, nothing is non-optimized here.
+- **Optimized:** Fast, asynchronous, and not a sloppy mess.
-- **Inspired by ProfileStore:** Features metadata, data locking, and other handy methods.
+- **Inspired by ProfileStore:** Metadata, data locking — all that good stuff.

 ---

 ## Getting Started
-**Requirements:**
+**What You Need:**
 - Node.js installed.
-- A hosting option (like Render or Railway) or run it locally.
+- A hosting service (Render or Railway work fine) or just run it locally.
-- Basic Roblox scripting knowledge.
+- Some Roblox scripting basics.

-### Quick Setup:
+### How to Set It Up:
 1. **Clone the Repo:**
    ```bash
    git clone https://github.com/yourusername/your-repo-name.git